 Other permitting forms

-Repair Statewide Activity Approval- This authorization applies to repair work on qualifying docks, piers, boat ramps, pilings, bulkheads and other similar structures.
-To see if your project qualifies, pleas review the Repair Statewide Activity Approval Link (SAA) link below.
-If the project qualifies, you can use the Repair SAA Permit Application Form below.
+Repair Statewide Activity Approval.
+This authorization applies to repair work on qualifying docks, piers, boat ramps, pilings, bulkheads and other similar structures.
+To see if your project qualifies, please review the Repair Statewide Activity Approval Link (SAA) link below.
+If the project qualifies, you may use the Repair SAA Permit Application Form below.

-Marina Permit—A Marina Permit is required for the construction of new marinas or alterations to existing marinas within the State of Delaware.
+Marina Permit – A marina permit is required for the construction of new marinas or alterations to existing marinas within the State of Delaware.

 Statewide Activity Approvals (SAAs) – These authorizations have an abbreviated processing procedure and can be used to for various activities which have been determined to have minimal adverse impacts, including many projects in privately owned tidal, artificial lagoons, shoreline stabilization projects which utilize vegetation, the repair and/or replacement of docks and piers and certain other activities.

-In order to obtain an authorization from the Wetlands and Subaqueous Lands Section (WSLS) to do work in waters or wetlands, a permit application (link), along with the corresponding project-specific appendices (link) must be submitted to the WSLS office with the appropriate application fee.
+In order to obtain an authorization from the WSLS to do work in waters or wetlands, a permit application, along with the corresponding project-specific appendices must be submitted to the WSLS office with the appropriate application fee.
 The fee amounts can be found on our Fees and Charges page.
 The Statewide Activity Approval for work in artificial lagoons has its own application form available.

 Once the application is received, it is assigned to a WSLS scientist who will review the application and visit the project site.
 Most projects are then be required to be put on public notice by advertising a basic project description in the newspaper and then waiting for a period of twenty days to receive public comments and potentially, requests for a public hearing.
 Statewide Activity Approvals, Jurisdictional Determinations, and Letters of Authorization do not require a public notice period and thus have an abbreviated processing time.